Danfraga33/Auto_QR_Scanner/README.md

 #### User Journey

-- User logins in
-- If User does not have a profile, a profile is created - putting in details such as phone number, email, business name and more.
+- User logins in or if no account, user signs up - putting in details such as phone number, email, business name and more.
-- if
 - User is then redirected to dashboard
 - User gets a custom QR Code (later can select their own hook)
 - User creates campaign (selecting audience, method, dates, frequency)